v-kamerdinerov/marzban-haproxy-ansible/README.md

 common_timezone: "Europe/Moscow"
 ```

-* `./group_vars/marzban_main/main.yml` - common variables for each of the nodes - main nodes with the main panel, and minion nodes used for expansion.
+* `./group_vars/marzban_main/main.yml` / `./group_vars/marzban_nodes/main.yml` - common variables for each of the nodes - main nodes with the main panel, and minion nodes used for expansion.
+No configuration is required.

 ```yaml
 # firewall